 Variations

-- Cashew Butter: Feel free to swap the cashew butter with another nut butter such as almond or peanut butter. (slight flavor differences with either of those options though)
+- Cashew Butter: For these blueberry mini muffins feel free to swap the cashew butter with another nut butter such as almond or peanut butter.
+There will be a slight flavor differences with either of these options, but they will still be amazing blueberry muffins.

-- Nut-Free: You can easily make these blueberry muffins nut-free by using sunflower seed butter instead.
+- Nut-Free: You can easily make this mini blueberry muffins recipe as a nut-free option; by using sunflower seed butter instead.

 - Lemon Blueberry Mini Muffins: Mix in 1 tablespoon of lemon juice and 1 tablespoons lemon zest to add a bright lemony flavor to the muffins.